dober-man/f5-agility-labs-waf/docs/class6/module2/module2.rst

 Expected time to complete: **30 minutes**

+**Intro**

+In this lab, we will cover the following:

+-Install the f5 WAF tester tool
+-Configure the tool and run it against the Juiceshop web site -Remediate the WAF policy so SSRF attacks are blocked

 **f5 WAF Tester**

 f5 Network's Threat Research Team has created a tool that provides an easy and fast way to integrate security testing as part of the SDLC process for basic application protection health check before moving to production.